- How Does AR / VR Retail Shopping Work?

 You may say that all information that matters is already on the back cover.
-But not every product manufacturer fits the product information in a comprehensible manner and not every customer is able to get to it.
+But not every product manufacturer fits the product information in an understandable manner and not every customer can get to it.
 Enter AR.

 Augmented Reality Retail can streamline the delivery of the product information and potentially can help customers to navigate within the sea of similar products via comparison by the selected criteria.
 It can turn the product search into something like a pokemon hunt.

 Product Search and Customization Assistance

 The other important thing AR extension can make much simpler is product search.
 Sure, the system that is active at the current moment is perfectly fine as it is and on the surface, AR seems utterly abundant to it.
 But on a second glance, AR can streamline the discovery element of the process of finding the right product by toggling the set of configurations.